thecodingmachine/kickoff-docker-php/README.md

 Open your `.env` file in your favorite editor, set the variable `WITH_XDEBUG=1` and run `make kickoff`.

-It will enable Xdebug on the apache container, but we recommend to enable it only for your development environment!
+It will enable Xdebug on the Apache container.
+Use it only for your development environment!

 # SSL support